kiboschool/course-web-development-fundamentals/src/lessons/more-functions-more-arrays/math-functions.md

 ## Some Math Properties
-The syntax for Math using properties of the `Math` object is `Math.property`.
+The syntax for using properties of the `Math` object is `Math.property`.
 A few of the properties available are listed next.
 Try them out in the console to see how they operate.

 ### Math Property Examples
 * `Math.LN2`    -  This will return the natural logarithm of 2.